- In Missouri, Medicare beneficiaries who struggle to afford their premiums may qualify for help through a Medicare Savings Program (MSP).

 Assets limits: The asset limit is $5,000 if single and $10,000 if married (and both spouses are applying).
 If only one spouse has Medicaid, federal rules allow the other spouse can keep up to $128,640.

-Every state’s Medicaid program covers community-based LTSS services.
+Every state’s Medicaid program covers community-based long-term care.
 Programs that pay for this type of care are called Home and Community Based Services (HCBS) waivers.
 Recipients of these services can live in the community, rather than entering a nursing home.
-In Missouri, applicants must need help with at least two activities of daily living (ADLs).

 Income limits: The income limit is $1,370 a month per applicant.